 Although this trailway is typically viewed as one long bike path, it is technically made up of four separate trailways with different names (and different maps).
 The South County Trailway runs between Van Cortlandt Park at the Bronx/Yonkers border to Old Saw Mill River Road, which is the border between the Towns of Greenburgh and Mount Pleasant.
 North of Old Saw Mill River Road, the path is the North County Trailway until you get to the border between Putnam and Westchester Counties where the path becomes the Putnam Trailway.
 The southernmost segment of the trail, which goes through Van Cortlandt Park in the Bronx, is named the Putnam Greenway.

 Although the name changes four times, and you need four different maps for it, the trailway is basically the same throughout.
 This was once a train line, known as the Putnam Division of the New York Central Railroad.
 It was first constructed as the New York City & Northern Railroad in 1881 when mining operations were abundant in Putnam County.
 Passenger service continued until 1958, but it was never as successful as the Harlem or Hudson lines (both of which continue as Metro-North train lines today) probably because riders needed to transfer in the Bronx to continue their trips to Manhattan.
 After passenger service ended, freight service continued until 1982 at which point the right-of-way was transferred to the New York State Department of Transportation.
 Then Westchester County and Putnam County both constructed trailways on the alignment as county parks.
-The New York City portion of the right-of-way remained a dirt path, although construction of an asphalt path is due to start in 2020.
+The New York City portion of the right-of-way remained a dirt path until it was finally paved in 2020.

 This trailway corridor has been constructed piece-meal over several decades.
 The first segments were constructed by Westchester County in the 1990’s.
 The last piece was opened in 2017.
 What this now means is that there are sections that are relatively new, and in great shape….and there area also old sections that are in very rough shape.
 The conditions can change dramatically as you ride.
 The good news is that some of the older sections are now being reconstructed and are better than ever.
 The bad news is that this construction will take many years to reach all of the spots that need it, so some of the segments will stay rough and bumpy for a while longer.
 You’ll also have to deal with interruptions in the trail due to construction.